dpclepper/Transformers/README.md

-# Transformers
-Optimizing Image Classification on CIFAR-10 with Transformer Architectures
+# Optimizing Image Classification on CIFAR-10 with Transformer Architectures